dronedeploy/app-examples/README.md

 [See the example app](IFTTT)

 [IFTTT](http://ifttt.com/) is a free platform that allows you to create custom rules for calling applications based on events.
-This sample DroneDeploy app allows you to send DroneDeploy Trigger Events to an [IFTTT webhook](https://ifttt.com/maker_webhooks).
+With this example, you will build an application that will send DroneDeploy Trigger Events to an [IFTTT webhook](https://ifttt.com/maker_webhooks).

 ## Contributing

 Contributions are welcome!
+Please make a pull request on this repository.

 ## License
 MIT